JJOverload/Deep-Learning/HerbDetector/README.md

 Would have to manually take out certain images from the dataset since Google Images has both good and bad images for training.

-TODO: Need to figure out how to resize images effectively, without sacrificing the accuracy results of the training.
-Dataset images currently do not have uniform image sizes.
+Resizing will be done through the pipeline, so don't have to worry too much about that (from my experience).

+Terminal command for converting png images to jpg:<br>
+`mogrify -format jpg *.png`

+-----------------------------------------------

 NOTE: DO NOT USE GOOGLE IMAGES FOR COMMERCIAL USE!

------------------------------------------------